RohanBera/computer-vision/assmt1/README.md

 ## Question 1

-To caliberate the camera, I have used a 8x6 checker board pattern.
+To calibrate the camera, I have used a 8x6 checkerboard pattern.
 The code to take 10 images of the checker board using both the monochrome (left and right) and color cameras can be found in the file q1.ipynb

 The images captured can found in the folder 'images'.